Slip Disc Types

 Contained Versus Non-Contained Slip Disc Types

 Contained slip-discs are mainly applicable to bulging discs, disc prolapses, and disc protrusions.
-However, doctors use them for the early stages of a ruptured disc or herniated disc.
+However, doctors use them for the early stages of a ruptured or herniated disc.

-In short, disc bugles, prolapses, and protrusions are contained slip disc types, as the nucleus pulposus is still maintained at the center of the disc.
+In short, disc bulges, prolapses, and protrusions are contained slip disc types, as the nucleus pulposus is still maintained at the center of the disc.
 As the bulging, prolapse, or protrusion types of slip-disc worsen, some of the annular fibrosus layers tear, allowing the nucleus to slide or herniate.
-As such, "non-contained" slip-disc is dangerous as it can lead to severe slip-disc types such as fragmentations or disc sequestration.
+As such, "non-contained" slip-disc is dangerous as they can lead to severe slip-disc types such as fragmentations or disc sequestration.

 What Is The Best Treatment For A Slipped Disc?

-Medication and painkillers can reduce pain and swelling, but they will not fix or repair the actual cause of a slipped disc.
+Medication and painkillers can reduce pain and swelling, but they will not fix or repair the cause of a slipped disc.
 If the cause is not treated in the early stages, a slip-disc progresses and worsens in time to a point where medication, including opioids and steroids, becomes ineffective.